 Transfer Credit Eligibility

-College applicants may receive transfer credits for courses taken as part of a completed diploma program and have a minimum grade of “C” (60%).
+College applicants may receive transfer credits for courses taken as part of a completed diploma program with a minimum grade of C (60%).

 University and college credits are eligible for transfer, provided that we recognize the program and course(s) considered for credit as meeting acceptable academic standards.

 We are an English‑speaking university.
 If English is not your first language, you must provide the results of one of the following tests of English proficiency: